 Unfortunately, all sweet and beautiful creatures eventually lose themselves to time.
 They do “themselves forsake”.
 It is in their wake that others grow.

-The couplet that concludes the poem gets around to the speaker’s main point that there is nothing the youth can do, expect have children, to fight off time.
-Continuing one’s life on through another is the only way to gain immortality and outwit time.
+The couplet that concludes the poem gets around to the speaker’s main point that there is nothing the youth can do, expect to have children, to fight off time.
+Continuing one’s life through another is the only way to gain immortality and outwit time.